dart-lang/sdk/runtime/vm/service/service.md

   // The fields of this Instance.
   BoundField[] fields [optional];

-  // The elements of a List instance.
+  // The elements of a List or Set instance.
   //
   // Provided for instance kinds:
   //   List
+  //   Set
   (@Instance|Sentinel)[] elements [optional];

   // The elements of a Map instance.